infraspecdev/terraform-aws-kong/README.md

 # Assumptions

 This setup assumes that the `ECS cluster` that has `Auto Scaling Group (ASG)` exist with the name `default`.
-If you are using different name, you can provide those in the variables section of your Terraform configuration.
+If you are using different name, you can provide those in the variables section of your Terraform configuration.This module also have a provision that your hosted zone can be in same amazon account where your resources are going to create or in a different amazon account.
+So, if you are having hosted zone in a different account you need to pass IAM role ARN for cross-account Route53 access.

 ## Adding Parameters to AWS Systems Manager Parameter Store